HackYourFuture-CPH/program/courses/foundation/intro-to-backend/week1/session-plan.md

 });
 ```

+#### Excercise (15 mins)

+Try it yourself in [exercise 1](../exercises/exercise1.md): Run a simple webserver and add a basic route.

-## Fetching data from database
+## Fetching data from database (45 mins)

 Let's connect to previous module where we created a small database in Sqlite.
-This is one of the most common uses of the backend architecture, to serve as a middle layer between user and a database.
+This is one of the most common uses of the backend architecture, **to serve as a middle layer between a user and a database**.

-Navigate to `examples/data.js` to showcase this.
+_Navigate to `examples/data.js` to showcase this._

-### Connecting to database
+### Connecting to database (5 mins)

-No matter what kind of database you are using, first you need to connect to it.
-In Sqlite this is simple, we just need a path to the database.
+No matter what kind of database you are using, first you need to establish a connection with it.

+In Sqlite this is simple, we just need a **path** to the database.

 ```javascript
 import sqlite3 from "sqlite3";